ndziuba/EnterpriseAI-Project/README.md

         - steps/trigger_decision compares accuracy and decides if the new model is better
         - steps/deployer deploys model to yatai based on the trigger decision
         - steps/discord_bot posts alert that a new model has benn pushed
+    - Yatai automatically updates pods to new version and builds containers

 ## Infrastructure
 This section provides an overview of the infrastructure of the project, all .example files are for demonstration and have to be stripped of the .example for production.